joeshen123/Nuclear-Membrane-Binding-Analysis/README.md

 ## 🧪 Reproducibility

 - The **.hdf5** exported by `Image_Import.py` is the canonical intermediate used by the analysis program.
-- Keep acquisition metadata (voxel size, z‑step, channels) with each dataset.
+- Keep acquisition metadata (interval, z‑step, channels) with each dataset.
 - Pin exact versions in `environment.yaml`; consider exporting with `--from-history` to keep it minimal.

 ---